Julforo/learngit/readme.txt

 Plus here we are
 I add some useless words
-I change this in the bash line using “VI“
+I change this in the bash line using “VI“ hahahhahelelo create a new branch

-hahahhahelelo
-create a new branch
+(in master) creating a new branch is quick and simple